oazmon/sceptre-migration-tool/README.rst

 About
 -----

-Sceptre Migration Tool is a tool to assist importing from AWS `CloudFormation <https://aws.amazon.com/cloudformation/>` into a Sceptre environment_.
+Sceptre Migration Tool is a tool to assist importing from AWS `CloudFormation <https://aws.amazon.com/cloudformation/>`_ into a Sceptre environment.
 It automates away some of the more mundane, repetitive and error-prone migration tasks.

 Features: